In this comprehensive guide, we will talk about Graduated Neutral Density Filters for landscape photography.

 In the case of 100mm plates, the filters and holders of different brands are compatible with each other.
 The advantage of this system is its versatility: you can insert filters for any purpose into the same mount and combine them.

-See also: Neutral density filter chart
+See also: Neutral density filter guide

-As a rule, the holder allows 2-4 different filters to mounted at once.
+As a rule, the holder allows 2-4 different filters to be mounted at once.
 And since you can move and rotate the filters in the holder, you can always find the position of the filter in which the darkening is optimal.